eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Wallet Providers SHALL ensure that their Wallet Solution supports WebAuthn with additions and changes as documented in this Annex and future technical specifications created by or on behalf of the Commission.

-> Rationale: This ensures that Relying Parties can implement a uniform interface to let any User register and authenticate with pseudonyms if they have an EUDIW.
+> Rationale: This ensures that Relying Parties can implement a uniform interface to let any User register and authenticate with Pseudonyms if they have an EUDIW.

 #### 6.1.5 HRLs to be Removed